United States Regiments & Batteries > Pennsylvania > 47th Pennsylvania Infantry Regiment

 1861

-August -September Organized at Harrisburg under Colonel Tilghman Good, Lt.
-Colonel G. W. Alexander and Major William Gausler
+August -September The 47th Pennsylvania Infantry Regiment was organized at Harrisburg under the command of Colonel Tilghman Good, Lt.
+Colonel G. W. Alexander and Major William Gausler.

 September 20-21 Moved to Washington, D.C. and stationed on Kalorama Heights

 September 27 Moved across the Chain Bridge into Virginia.
-Assigned to the 3rd Brigade, W. F. Smith’s Division, Army Potomac
+Assigned to the 3rd Brigade, W. F. Smith’s Division, Army of the Potomac

 1862